chambost/coderacademy-terminal-assignment/README.md

 #### Feature 1.
 The word substitution loop

-Once a cloze is begun to be played, there is a gameplay loop that is repeated.
+Once a cloze has begun to be played, there is a gameplay loop that is repeated.
 The player is prompted for a substitution, and she or he supplies the response, then this is repeated for each substitution in the cloze.
+(This will involve a programming loop as well as possibly error handling)

+#### Feature 2.
+Loading from and saving to a file

+A cloze can be saved to the filesystem so that future players can load that experience.
+(This will involve error handling, also possibly variable scope)

 ### R9.
 Trello Board